eslint-functional/eslint-plugin-functional/docs/rules/no-let.md

 # Disallow mutable variables (no-let)

-This rule should be combined with TSLint's built-in `no-var-keyword` rule to enforce that all variables are declared as `const`.
+This rule should be combined with ESLint's built-in `no-var` rule to enforce that all variables are declared as `const`.

 ## Rule Details